jeftegoes/AwsOverview/Database/Amazon RDS.md

 ## 8.1.
 TDE - Transparent Data Encryption

-- Amazon RDS supports using Transparent Data Encryption (TDE) to encrypt stored data on your DB instances running Microsoft SQL Server or Oracle.
+- Amazon RDS supports using Transparent Data Encryption (TDE) to encrypt stored data on our DB instances running Microsoft SQL Server or Oracle.
 - TDE automatically encrypts data before it is written to storage, and automatically decrypts data when the data is read from storage.
 - **At rest encryption**
   - Transparent Data Encryption (TDE) available for Oracle and SQL Server.